Jammes Luckett: Film and Television Soundtracks

 In honor of her unusual approach to horror music, Luckett was asked to appear at the first "Maestros of Horror" Composer Panel at the 2007 Weekend of Horrors.
-She appeared beside fellow composers Harry Manfredini, John Harrison, John Murphy, Nathan Barr, and Richard Band, on the same day that soundtrack label La-La Land Records released an early retrospective of her film scoring work.
-That release was entitled "May and Other Selected Works of Jaye Barnes Luckett" (LLLCD 1056).
+She appeared beside fellow composers Harry Manfredini, John Harrison, John Murphy, Nathan Barr, and Richard Band, on the same day that soundtrack label La-La Land Records released an early retrospective of her film scoring work, entitled "May and Other Selected Works of Jaye Barnes Luckett" (LLLCD 1056).
 She also appeared on a Weekend of Horrors panel in 2002, with Lucky McKee, Angela Bettis, Anna Faris, and Nichole Hiltz, while promoting May.

 Luckett's collaborations with screenwriter/film director McKee, stemmed from their years as students at the University of Southern California, in Los Angeles.
 Both also have stated that it was Luckett who originated the role of "May", in a series of short films from the USC-era.
 Having played in several bands together, McKee asked her years later to write the score for their first feature, May, which was an expansion of his student films.

 In many of Luckett and McKee's collaborative works, Angela Bettis appeared as an actor.
 However, for 2007's Roman, which also featured original score and songs by Luckett (as Poperratic), McKee starred in the title role, with Bettis directing.

 Luckett scored and/or provided original songs for the following McKee-related films: